-If you look on social media, you’ll see this drink has become the 2023 drink of the summer in the USA, but it has long been beloved in Europe.
-If you travel anywhere near the Alps in the summertime — say to Germany, Austria, Switzerland, or Italy — you will find this summer cocktail regularly appears on bar menus.
-But you don’t have to travel that far to taste it, here is the recipe for the Hugo Spritz Cocktail.
+If you look on social media, you’ll notice that the White Spritz became the 2023 drink of the summer in the USA, but it has long been beloved in Europe.
+If you travel anywhere near the Alps in the summertime—say to Germany, Austria, Switzerland, or Italy—you will find this summer cocktail regularly appears on bar menus.
+But you don’t have to travel that far to taste it.
+Here is the recipe for the Hugo Spritz Cocktail.

 Recipe Ingredients